onlinecity/gatewayapi-docs/docs/rest.rst

    :<json string destaddr: One of 'DISPLAY', 'MOBILE', 'SIMCARD', 'EXTUNIT'.
 Use display to do "flash sms", a message displayed on screen immediately but not saved in the normal message inbox on the mobile device.
    :<json string payload: If you are sending a binary SMS, ie. a SMS you have encoded yourself or with speciel content for feature phones (non-smartphones).
 You may specify a payload, encoded as Base64.
    :<json string udh: UDH to enable additional functionality for binary SMS, encoded as Base64.
+   :<json string callback_url: If specified send status notifications to this URL, else use the default webhook.
    :<json array recipients: Array of recipients, described below:
    :<jsonarr string msisdn: :term:`MSISDN` aka the full mobile phone number of the recipient.
    :<jsonarr integer mcc: :term:`MCC`, mobile country code.
 Must be specified if doing charged SMS'es.